 The Best Overnight Hikes Near Sydney

 If you’re keen for an overnight hike near Sydney, you’re in for a more eye-opening treat than Augustus had in Willy Wonka’s Chocolate Factory.
-I’ve strolled these hikes, all within a 3-hour radius of the city (and all accessible by public transport with a bit of extra walking), and they are my stand-out favourites thanks to their raw beauty, convenience, and seclusion.
+I’ve strolled these hikes, all within a three-hour radius of the city (and some are accessible by public transport with a bit of extra walking), and they’re my stand-out favourites thanks to their raw beauty, convenience, and seclusion.

 Before you head out, make sure to check NSW National Parks website for any park closures or warnings that may be in place for your intended route.